pouriaetab/pouriaetab.github.io/README.md

     Annotations, bar width, and gaps between bars are customizable.

     Parameters:
-    df (pandas.DataFrame): The DataFrame containing the data. col1 (str): The name of the first categorical column for grouping data on the x-axis. col2 (str): The name of the second categorical column for hue (color) in the plot. fig_size (tuple): The size of the figure (width, height).
-Default is (10, 6). bar_width (float): The width of the bars.
-Default is 0.8. annotation_font_size (int): The font size of the annotations on top of the bars.
-Default is 8. group_gap (float): The gap between groups of bars.
-Default is 0.2. annotation_x (float): The x-coordinate for the position of the annotation box.
-Default is 0.565. annotation_y (float): The y-coordinate for the position of the annotation box.
+        -df (pd.DataFrame): The input DataFrame.
+        -col1 (str): The name of the first categorical column for grouping data on the x-axis.
+        -col2 (str): The name of the second categorical column for hue (color) in the plot.
+        -fig_size (tuple): The size of the figure (width, height).
+Default is (10, 6).
+        -bar_width (float): The width of the bars.
+Default is 0.8.
+        -annotation_font_size (int): The font size of the annotations on top of the bars.
+Default is 8.
+        -group_gap (float): The gap between groups of bars.
+Default is 0.2.
+        -annotation_x (float): The x-coordinate for the position of the annotation box.
+Default is 0.565.
+        -annotation_y (float): The y-coordinate for the position of the annotation box.
 Default is 0.82.

     Returns:
-    None: The function creates and shows a matplotlib plot.
+    None (The function creates and shows a matplotlib plot)

     Example:
-    create_annotated_countplot(df1, 'salary', 'left', fig_size=(12, 8), bar_width=0.7,
+        # create_annotated_countplot(df1, 'salary', 'left', fig_size=(12, 8), bar_width=0.7,
                                      annotation_font_size=10, group_gap=0.3, annotation_x=0.6, annotation_y=0.85)
     """
     # Create a copy of the DataFrame
     nn = df.copy()